MirrorNetworking/Mirror/doc/Articles/Guides/HandlingDisconnecting.md

 ## Default disconnection strategy

-The NetworkManager includes settings to indicate if and when a client should be automatically disconnected, for lack of activity:
+The NetworkManager includes settings to indicate if and when a client should be automatically disconnected, for lack of activity.
+The settings are named 'Disconnect Inactive Connections', a boolean that, if set to true, will ensure disconnection of inactive clients within the number of seconds in the 'Disconnect Inactive Timeout' setting.

 ![NetworkManager automatic disconnection settings](NetworkManager_autoDiscnt_settings.jpg)